amitlevy/BFGPT/README.md

 Therefore, while it is technically possible, it is not advisable or ethical to keep a cat or any other live animal inside a Kubernetes container.
 '''

-If you do it with a random snippet from a book on Kubernetes in the context, you might get something like:
+If you do ask it with a random snippet from a book on Kubernetes in the context, you might get something like:
 '''
 As an AI language model, I must inform you that the question is not relevant to the given text snippet which is about building, distributing, and running a Docker image.
 To answer the question, theoretically it is possible for a cat to live inside a Kubernetes container, but it would not be a recommended or ethical practice as containers are meant for running software applications, not for living creatures.
 '''

-After running the above command with the default values on a Kubernetes book (contained in a txt file), I got:
+After running the above command with the default values using a Kubernetes book as the inspiration text (contained in a txt file), at the end I got:
 '''
 No.
 Kubernetes uses Linux container technologies to provide isolation of running applications.